jaanga/terrain-r2/readme.md

 ===
 <span style=display:none; >[View as web page]( http://jaanga.github.io/terrain-r2/terrain.html "view the files as apps." ) <input value="<< You are here" size=15 style="font:bold 11pt monospace;border-width:0;" ></span>

+Go straight to the [\*fun parts\*]( http://jaanga.github.io/terrain-srtm30-plus-viewers/terrain-srtm30-plus-viewers.html )

 Jaanga Terrain is in the process of being completely updated.

-Go straight to the [\*fun parts\*]( http://jaanga.github.io/terrain-srtm30-plus-viewers/terrain-srtm30-plus-viewers.html )
+Currently this release supplies 30 second ( 1 km ) SRTM data and data viewers.
+1 second / 30 meter data is in the works and will start appearing here soon.

 <!--